charlesreid1-docker/d-gitea/README.md

 ## Secrets

-There are two secrets to set in `app.ini` before running gitea: the internal token and the secret key.
+There are two secrets to set in the `app.ini` before running gitea: the internal token and the secret key.

 These can be set in `*.secret` files: